python-poetry/poetry/docs/repositories.md

 priority = "primary"
 ```

-**Omit the `url` when specifying PyPI as a supplemental source.** Because PyPI is internally configured
+**Omit the `url` when specifying PyPI explicitly.** Because PyPI is internally configured
 with Poetry, the PyPI repository cannot be configured with a given URL.
 Remember, you can always use
 `poetry check` to ensure the validity of the `pyproject.toml` file.

 {{% /warning %}}